 A balance sheet is a financial statement that lists a company’s assets, liabilities, and equity balances as of a specific date.
-The balance sheet is connected to a firm’s income statement, and statement of cash flows, which combine to show the full picture of a businesses finances.
+The balance sheet is connected to a firm’s income statement, and statement of cash flows, which are two other important financial reports.

 Balance Sheet Components